Azure/APICenter-Analyzer/README.md

    While you're running `azd init`, you will be asked to provide:

+   - How to initialize: Choose the `Select a template` option, then `Y`.
+   - A template: Choose the `Minimal template` option. <!-- This option will be changed to "API Center Analyzer" once this PR is merged, which is not available at this time of PR -->
    - An environment name: Any name you want to give to your environment.
-   - A template: Choose the `Minimal template` option. <!-- This option will be changed to "API Center Analyzer" once this PR is merged, which is not available at this time of PR -->

 1. Run the following command to provision and deploy this analyzer to Azure: